 The guidelines, recommended by the Task Force on State Legislative and Regulatory Affairs and approved by the Executive Board, elaborate on a concept document the board agreed on in April 2004.

 Following the concept's approval, the task force completed a survey of constituent organizations and hosted a public policy symposium (see JAVMA, Oct.
-1, 2004, page 995).
+1, 2004).
 The task force used this information to finalize the concept document with the intent that it would serve as a guide for the AVMA's involvement in state public policy.

 The new document describes what the Association's participation in state legislative and regulatory affairs might encompass; considers needs for legislative and legal analysis, research and public policy development, and advocacy; and takes into account feedback from key stakeholders.

 The Executive Board approved another of the task force's recommendations, one that proposed funding for Web-based application services that will enable the AVMA to identify and monitor state legislative and regulatory proposals of importance to the veterinary profession.